 |A headache, dizziness, fatigue, shortness of breath, loss of appetite, nausea, disturbed sleep, and a general feeling of malaise||

 |Decreased coordination (ataxia), Severe headache (not relieved by medicine), other mild level symptoms with increased effect||

 |Inability to walk, decreasing mental status, and fluid build-up in the lungs||

 |Immediate Descend about 610-1,220 Mtrs|

 Taking baby or kid to high altitude?

 Many a time when you want to travel to high altitudes, you may likely to worry about your kid or baby or infant.
-Well, personally I suggest you travel with a kid or infant at least 12 months old.
-However, studies suggest its safe to travel with an infant more than 3 months old IFF he/she is not born prematurely or do not suffer from any illness.
+Well, I suggest you travel with a kid or infant at least 12 months old.
+However, studies suggest its safe to travel with an infant more than three months old IFF he/she is not born prematurely or does not suffer from any illness.

 NEVER travel with a baby less than 3 months old.
 While the above tips are helpful for kids or babies above 3 months old as well but there are other tips which need special attention for traveling with Kids and babies.
 I have tried to cover the details for traveling with babies or kids in my articleTraveling to High Altitude with Kids or Babies

 Thanks to Ram Kris for these awesome FAQs on AMS and Acclimatization

 If you need more detailed information about Acute Mountain Sickness, then you may read the following links as well.